 About 37 million people around the world are currently living with AIDS making AIDS one of the worst pandemics in modern history.
-AIDS is caused by HIV virus.
-HIV is a virus that lives in human blood, sexual fluids and breast milk.
-AIDS weakens your immune system, so your body has a hard time fighting off common germs, viruses, fungi and other invaders.
+AIDS is caused by the HIV virus.
+HIV is a virus that lives in human blood, sexual fluids, and breast milk.
+AIDS weakens your immune system, so your body has a hard time fighting off common germs, viruses, fungi, and other invaders.

-Now the question arises from where did this deadly virus which spreads AIDS come from?
-And most importantly how did AIDS spread all over the world ?
+Now the question arises from where did this deadly virus that spreads AIDS come from?
+And most importantly how did AIDS spread all over the world?

 HOW DID AIDS SPREAD IN AMERICA ?

-Now at this point scientists had no idea what was making these gay people sick.
+Now at this point, scientists had no idea what was making these gay people sick.
 They didn’t know if it was some sort of toxin or a pathogen.
 And if it was an infection of some kind then they didn’t know how it was spreading.
 That means they couldn’t warn people how to protect themselves.
-At this time many people called this mystery disease (i.e AIDS) as GRID – gay related immune deficiency or Gay cancer or Gay plaque. .
+At this time many people called this mystery disease (i.e AIDS) GRID – gay-related immune deficiency or Gay cancer or Gay plaque.
 Later on, it was found that this disease wasn’t limited to only gay men.
-Doctors observed similar cases in I V users, women, infants and heterosexual men.
-In particular 20 immigrants from HAITI had gotten sick and none said they were gay.
-These clues were important because they told scientist that this disease was probably infectious and probably transmitted by blood and sexual intercourse.
+Doctors observed similar cases in IV users, women, infants, and heterosexual men.
+In particular, 20 immigrants from HAITI had gotten sick and none said they were gay.
+These clues were important because they told scientists that this disease was probably infectious and probably transmitted by blood and sexual intercourse.

 After these incidents took place.
 Soon it became apparent that this condition was much more common in Africa and it looked as if the virus must have come from there but it was a shock to everybody to discover just how widespread it was in Africa.
 So, it became pretty obvious that it must have evolved there.
 This virus (i.e HIV) had been in Africa for 100 years before.
 It had been around for a long time.
 Sort of slowly creeping around and increasing in the population without ever being noticed.

-So, the scientist started looking in west and central Africa from where the virus could have jumped from an animal source.
-They started looking animal primates from zoos and from wildlife centers and then eventually found a virus that was pretty similar in chimpanzee known as SIV (Simian immunodeficiency virus).
-But the problem was that, they looked at about a thousand chimpanzees and found this virus in only 4 of them.
+So, the scientist started looking in the west and central Africa from where the virus could have jumped from an animal source.
+They started looking at animal primates from zoos and wildlife centers and then eventually found a virus that was pretty similar in chimpanzees known as SIV (Simian immunodeficiency virus).
+But the problem was that they looked at about a thousand chimpanzees and found this virus in only 4 of them.
 Three of them were similar but one wasn’t similar.
 So, 3 out of 1000 wasn’t enough to justify the source.